linkedin/cruise-control/docs/wiki/User Guide/Pluggable-Components.md

 * **TopicReplicaDistributionGoal**: Attempt to make the replicas of the same topic are evenly distributed across the entire cluster.

+* **LeaderReplicaDistributionGoal**: Attempt to make all the brokers in a cluster to have the similar number of leader replicas.

+* **PreferredLeaderElectionGoal**: Attempt to make the first replica in replica list leader replica of the partition for all topic partition.

+* **KafkaAssignerGoals**: These goals are used to make Cruise Control behaves like [Kafka assigner tool](https://github.com/linkedin/kafka-tools/wiki/Kafka-Assigner).
+These goals will be picked up if `kafka_assigner` parameter is set to true in corresponding request(e.g. [rebalance request](https://github.com/linkedin/cruise-control/wiki/REST-APIs#trigger-a-workload-balance)).
+    * **KafkaAssignerDiskUsageDistributionGoal**: A goal that ensures all the replicas of each partition are assigned in a rack aware manner.
+    * **KafkaAssignerEvenRackAwareGoal**: Attempt to make all the brokers in a cluster to have the similar number of replicas.

+* **IntraBrokerDiskCapacityGoal**: Goals that ensures the disk resource utilization is below a given threshold.
+This goal will be pick up if `rebalance_disk` parameter is set to `true` in [rebalance request](https://github.com/linkedin/cruise-control/wiki/REST-APIs#trigger-a-workload-balance).
+Only available in `migrate_to_kafka_2_0` branch.

+* **IntraBrokerDiskUsageDistributionGoal**: Attempt to make the utilization variance among all the disks within same broker are within a certain range.
+This goal will be pick up if `rebalance_disk` parameter is set to `true` in [rebalance request](https://github.com/linkedin/cruise-control/wiki/REST-APIs#trigger-a-workload-balance).
+Only available in `migrate_to_kafka_2_0` branch.

 ## Anomaly Notifier
 The anomaly notifier is a communication channel between cruise control and users.
 It notify the users about the anomaly detected in the cluster and let users make decision on what action to take about the anomaly.
 The anomalies include:
 * Broker failure
 * Goal violation
+* Metric Anomaly
+* Disk failure(Only available in `migrate_to_kafka_2_0` branch)

 The actions users can take are:
 * Fix the anomaly